sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/README.md

 ## Results
-Demonstrating the robustness of our model in handling corner cases, such as pedestrian crossings, without explicit encoding of surrounding knowledge.
-The comparison of Ground Truth (blue) and Predicted Bounding Boxes (red) for trajectory prediction
+We showcase the resilience of our model in dealing with challenging scenarios, including pedestrian crossings, without relying on the explicit encoding of contextual information.
+The figure below illustrates a comparison between Ground Truth (shown in blue) and Predicted Bounding Boxes (highlighted in red) for trajectory prediction.

 <img src="https://github.com/sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/assets/70905483/28714df0-6f9d-4048-b51b-bbd43c4deb62" width = "850">